tarwn/lessthandot-hugo/blogs/content/posts/2010-10-16-what-exactly-is-fragment_count.md

 EXEC ('DBCC IND (test, tblNumbers, 1)');

---delete the pages of non-leaf levels delete from sp_tablepages where IndexLevel <&gt; 0 or IndexLevel is null
+--delete the pages of non-leaf levels delete from sp_tablepages where IndexLevel <> 0 or IndexLevel is null

 ;with cte as